- Home

 Medical Assisting, Diploma (MA22) (510801) Diploma

-Medical Assisting is a five (5) semester diploma program that trains the student for administrative and clinical duties, primarily in physicians’ offices or clinics.
+Medical Assisting is a three (3) semester diploma program that trains the student for administrative and clinical duties, primarily in physicians’ offices or clinics.
 Clinical skills include taking vital signs, obtaining medical histories, performing basic lab tests, sterilizing instruments, administering medications, and assisting the physician.
 Administrative skills include answering phones, scheduling appointments, filing medical and insurance reports, arranging for hospital admissions and laboratory services.
 The Medical Assisting diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Minimum Expectations: MAST Minimum Expectations

-Program Admission: Moultrie: Fall Semester; Thomasville: Spring Semester; Tifton: Spring Semester.
+Program Admission: Fall and Spring

 Entrance Requirements: Refer to Admissions criteria.
 Contact Advisor or Admissions for details.
 Click for Entrance Score Requirements.